-37. Unless otherwise agreed in writing by the Mineral Planning Authority an aftercare scheme requiring such steps as may be necessary to bring the land to the required standard for use for agriculture shall be submitted in principle for the approval of the Mineral Planning Authority not later than 3 months of the implementation of this permission.
+39. Unless otherwise agreed in writing by the Mineral Planning Authority an aftercare scheme requiring such steps as may be necessary to bring the land to the required standard for use for agriculture shall be submitted in principle for the approval of the Mineral Planning Authority not later than 3 months of the implementation of this permission.
 The submitted aftercare scheme shall cover a five year period and shall specify the steps to be taken and the periods during which they are to be taken and contain a provision for an annual meeting with officers of the Mineral Planning Authority.
-Drainage will be required unless otherwise agreed in writing by the Mineral Planning Authority.
-The approved scheme shall be implemented and maintained for a period of 5 years following restoration.
+A field drainage system will be required unless otherwise agreed in writing by the Mineral Planning Authority.
+This approved scheme shall be implemented on completion of restoration and maintained for a period of 5 years following restoration.
 (N.B.
 See accompanying Note 1).